 Maintenance is the work done to keep our existing roads, bridges and jetties in working order.
 This includes minor repairs as well as the routine works, such as vegetation control and keeping drainage systems clear.
-Co-ordinated, planned routine maintenance of our assets ensures that the network is more resilient to adverse weather events and can be restored more quickly after emergency events.
+Co-ordinated. planned routine maintenance of our assets ensures that the network is more resilient to adverse weather events and can be restored more quickly after emergency events.
 In maintaining Fiji's roads, FRA' acknowledges that the repetitive pothole repairs have been used as an interim measure too many times and for too long.
 Being a temporary repair, there is a limit to the times it can be done in the same location.
 Once that limit has been reached, the road requires major rehabilitation to bring it back to a serviceable condition.
 The Authority is taking steps to deliver rehabilitation works to sections of the road in the country.
 This will provide a durable, long-life solution, which aims at minimizing future repairs.

-Some notable highlights include maintenance of unsealed roads, which around 40% of constitutes the maintenance expenditure, as well as potholes and patch repairs of sealed roads maintenance which took up around 22% of FRA's maintenance expenditure.
+highlights Some notable include maintenance of unsealed roads, which constitutes around 32% of the maintenance expenditure, as well as drainage maintenance and potholes and sealed patch repairs of roads maintenance which took up around 17% and 15% respectively.
 The amount of rehabilitation that can be undertaken as a proactive measure is dependent on Budget allocations.